Monkey and Coconuts, the evergreen math puzzle and easy solutions

 Now we are in a position to take on the modified version of the puzzle as published by Ben Williams.

-Solution to monkey and coconuts by Ben Williams
+Solution to modern version of monkey and coconut problem by Ben Williams

 We will now produce the puzzle published by Ben Williams,

 Five men and a monkey were shipwrecked on an island.
 They spent the first day gathering coconuts.
 During the night, one man woke up and decided to take his share of the coconuts.
 He divided them into five piles.
-One coconut was left over so he gave it to the monkey, then hid his share and went back to sleep.
+One coconut was left over, so he gave it to the monkey, then hid his share and went back to sleep.

-Soon a second man woke up and did the same thing.
+Soon, a second man woke up and did the same thing.
 After dividing the coconuts into five piles, one coconut was left over which he gave to the monkey.
 He then hid his share and went back to bed.
 The third, fourth, and fifth man followed exactly the same procedure.
 The next morning, after they all woke up, they divided the remaining coconuts into five equal shares.
 This time no coconuts were left over.
 What is the smallest number of coconuts that could have been there in the original pile?

 In the same line as above we will present the six division relations as before.
 Only change will be in the last division.